Questfall/docs/users/Items.md

 Users can freely choose to upgrade either the tier or level of clothing.
 Any level item can be evolved by tier and any tier item can be increased in level.
 The cost/benefit ratio is the same with both upgrades but evolving the tier often consumes more essence at one time as it has a greater effect on item bonuses.

-* **The tier upgrade** | Adds randomly a new effect to the clothing and the item level stays the same.
+* **The tier upgrade** adds randomly a new effect to the clothing and the item level stays the same.
 When the item gets a new upgradable effect (F -> E, E -> D), the power of the new effect is based on the clothing level.

 {% hint style="info" %}
 For example A level 20 common (F) helmet gives +2% to mining efficiency, and by evolving it to Advanced (E), it will give +2% to mining efficiency and +10 to mana. (+0.5 mana for each level)
 {% endhint %}

-* **The level upgrade** | Linearly increases the effect of all the upgradable bonuses within the clothing.
+* **The level upgrade** linearly increases the effect of all the upgradable bonuses within the clothing.
 All the non-upgradable bonuses stay the same.

 {% hint style="info" %}
 For example A level 10 rare (D) robe gives +1% to mining efficiency, +5 to mana, and +5 stamina, by upgrading it to level 11 it gives 1.1% to mining efficiency, +5.5 to mana, and +5.5 to stamina.